 If you’re not too familiar with Salt Lake, read on.
 If you feel like the resident expert...read on anyway.
-Strategically situated at the base of the beautiful Rocky Mountains, Salt Lake is small enough not to be claustrophobic, but large enough to have it all.
-Seriously, in addition to being known for playing host to the 2002 Winter Olympic Games, what follows are five reasons that no matter why you ended up in this place, be prepared to be shocked by the sights, sounds, sizzle, and sheer spectacular-ness of Salt Lake.
+Strategically situated at the base of the beautiful Rocky Mountains is the fine city of Salt Lake; small enough not to be claustrophobic, but large enough to have it all.
+Seriously, in addition to being well-known for playing host to the 2002 Winter Olympic Games, what follows are five reasons that no matter why you ended up in this place, be prepared to be shocked by the sights, sounds, sizzle, and sheer spectacular-ness of Salt Lake.

 Sure, some people can really enjoy the mall experience, but Salt Lake doesn’t have just any mall.
 In fact, downtown Salt Lake boasts two stellar malls within half a mile of each other.
 Plus, if you are picturing those not too enchanting, square buildings with a bunch of lame shops lining the walls and cheap kiosk vendors trying to sell another knick knack no one has ever actually needed, you would be way off.
 Both City Creek and The Gateway are indoor/outdoor malls with plenty of panache.
 The Gateway boasts the 2002 Olympic Plaza complete with a fountain the kids can run through in the summer and a massive bonfire to warm those fingers and toes on a chilly winter evening.
 Also, City Creek is not just the name of a super cool mall with a retractable roof, but has an actual creek running through the middle.
 Which would obviously not be complete without, you guessed it, a small population of rainbow trout.
 However, please remind your kids they can’t actually fish in the mall.
 Although there are several great locations only minutes from the city where one can find plenty of places to throw in a line.